 - A reduction in impact associated with water use in the supply chain

 With reduction of waste high on the agenda we also need to consider how do we dispose of so much waste?
-The Waste hierarchy shows that incineration with and without energy reclamation are amongst the least desired methods for disposing of food waste.
+Incineration with and without energy reclamation are low down on the waste hierarchy.

 This leaves us with the question; is waste incineration a dirty word?

 Why do we incinerate food waste?
 Surely there are better options?
-Can’t the food be redistributed via food banks?
+Many food banks distribute surplus and donated foods?
 Or diverted to become animal feed?

 That is why food waste is going to incineration.